 It makes me think of Charline von Heyl and how she introduces insecurity by reversing figure and ground, adding backgrounds after establishing the ostensible foregrounds.
 But your work is different in conjuring these effects in a way that subverts the tradition of illusionistic painting even as it refers everywhere to ideas about picture making and images and their becoming abstract.
 But I keep wanting to read them with this old set of criteria.

-Michael Williams: Well, I guess these are the symbols I’m totally absorbed in.
+MW: Well, I guess these are the symbols I’m totally absorbed in.
 I suppose you can talk about any subject using any other subject as a metaphor.
-But formally I like to use the subjects of the process.
+But normally I like to use the subjects of the process.
 If I’m going to make a picture about the truth about painting, then there’s a sort of logic to this, but at the same time, it’s maybe meant to be illogical or too complex to be understood.

 Do you know what jenkem is?

 MW: Jenkem is a drug that African street children supposedly make out of feces and urine.
 I like the idea of a total system, and I think that art is one, where we can generate and learn internally.
 Like the way my paintings, these products of my body, can have an effect on me.
 I also always think about how painting feels somehow related to smearing your waste on the wall.

 SH: It’s an origin story, for sure, like the mark on the cave wall.
 It may be a more scatological version, but still it involves someone making a mark, which becomes exterior to the self, and then an objectified guarantee of subjectivity.